Confidentiality & Medical Records:

 The practice complies with data protection (1998 Act) and access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances:

 If you do not wish anonymous information about you to be used in such a way, please let us know.
-Reception and administration staff require access to some medical records in order to do their jobs.
+Reception and administration staff require access to some limited medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the clinical staff.

 We also provide a confidential service for young people in sexual health and other health issues; this applies even for patients under the age of 16 years

 Access to Records : In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the practice manager and may be subject to an administration charge.
 No information will be released without the patient consent unless we are legally obliged to do so.
 "The Waiting Room 2" software from our computer company has been updated and enables patients to view coded health records using their registered login.
 Those wishing to do so will need to complete an application form from reception and provide (i) photographic proof (such as a driving licence) and (ii) residence (such as household bills)

 We make every effort to give the best service possible to everyone who attends our practice.
 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.